crccheck/docker-hello-world/README.md

 Hello World
 ===========

-This is a simple image that just gives a response on port 8000.
-Use this to test your web orchestration.
+This is a simple Docker image that just gives http responses on port 8000.
 It's small enough to fit on one floppy disk:

 ```bash
 $ docker images | grep hell